Ongoing Projects at NEHRI

 temperature, particulate and gaseous air pollution on Emergency Department visits and hospitalizations of patients suffering from Myasthenia Gravis.

 Hospitalization exposes the occupants of hospital buildings to numerous indoor environmental pollutants and stressors (e.g. density, noise, night lighting and poor ventilation, as well as biological pathogens).
-Vulnerable populations may also be particularly susceptible to indoor environmental stressors because of functional and behavioral limitations, which might significantly reduce their access to nature.
+Vulnerable populations may also be particularly susceptible to indoor environmental stressors because of functional and behavioural limitations, which might significantly reduce their access to nature.

 This study will assess the impact of ambient daylight levels on clinical recovery metrics in an internal medicine department.
-Using statistical methods, we will analyze historical patient data and look for a correlation between distance from the window (as
+Using statistical methods, we will analyse historical patient data and look for a correlation between distance from the window (as a proxy for exposure to daylight) and time to defervescence as an indicator for health benefits.

 Effect of Extreme Ambient Temperature on Health in Working-Age Adults